Overview

-This essay covers the following topics, which can be read in any order:
+This post covers the following topics, which can be read in any order:

 Economics: Ticket sales, pricing, CAC, revenue, profitability.